-Ethanol lock therapy (ELT) uses 70% ethanol over a minimum of 4 hours, reaching a maximum of 6 hours in conjunction with the regular antibiotic therapy has significantly brought down the rate of catheter-related bloodstream infection (CRBSI).
-This therapy is especially useful when there have been no reports of bacterias being resistant to ethanol.
+Ethanol lock therapy (ELT) uses 70% ethanol over a minimum of 4 hours; reaching a maximum of 6 hours in conjunction with the regular antibiotic therapy has significantly brought down the rate of catheter-related bloodstream infection (CRBSI).
+This therapy is especially beneficial as there have been no reports of bacteria exhibiting resistance to ethanol.

-Ethanol, as a chemical ablative/sclerosing agent, has been put to use rigorously, in treating varying neoplasms, cysts, vascular malformations, and even chemical neurolysis.
+As a chemical ablative/sclerosing agent, ethanol has been put to rigorous use in treating varying neoplasms, cysts, vascular malformations, and even chemical neurolysis.
 Ethanol is injected into the parenchyma/lesion of the specific organ.
 It can utilize the guidance of endoscopic ultrasound, or in some cases, the injection can be under CT guidance.

 When ethanol converts to acetaldehyde, NAD+ reduces to NADH.
 NAD+ serves as an electron carrier and donates 2 electrons in this reaction.
 This reaction increases the NADH/NAD+ ratio in the hepatocytes.
 This increase in ratio causes:

-Ketoacidosis: Via inhibition of the citric acid (TCA) cycle, thereby increasing the levels of acetyl-CoA.
+Ketoacidosis: Via inhibition of the citric acid (TCA) cycle, increasing acetyl-CoA levels.
 This increased acetyl-CoA is shunted into the ketogenesis pathway resulting in ketoacidosis.

 Fasting hypoglycemia: The increased ratio inhibits the conversion of malate to oxaloacetate (OAA).
-This inhibition changes the reaction equilibrium by starting to convert OAA back to malate, impairing gluconeogenesis because the meager amount of OAA is left to convert to phosphoenolpyruvate (PEP) for gluconeogenesis.
+This inhibition changes the reaction equilibrium by converting OAA back to malate, impairing gluconeogenesis because the meager amount of OAA is left to convert to phosphoenolpyruvate (PEP) for gluconeogenesis.